 Will you ever play it live?

-Yeah, you’re right.
 It was back in 2012 when I started this whole thing.
-It felt really alien to me to be making music, try to play it live or even release songs.
+It felt really alien to me to make music, try to play it live or even release songs.
 A lot of my friends would go, what are you doing making these songs?
 You alright?